 Marj Matthews of Redwoodtown

-On returning from WW2 in 1943, Russ Matthews was offered promotion by his employers, the Union Steam Ship Company.
+On returning from World War II in 1943, Russ Matthews was offered promotion by his employers, the Union Steam Ship Company.
 He took his new bride, Marj, to Napier to check out the position, but she refused to get off the train.
 With no prospect of promotion if they stayed in Blenheim, the Matthews established the Redwoodtown Grocery Store in 1947.

 It was a gamble, as there was little population beyond Alabama Road in those days.
 However Mrs Matthews' father, Bert Mitchell (a former Blenheim mayor) predicted that one day there would be houses up to, and on, the Wither Hills.